 - Utility Privatization

-U.S. Army Department of Public Works (DW) CADD Systems and Facility Management Support
+U.S. Army Department of Public Works Computer-aided Design and Drafting (CADD) Systems and Facility Management Support

 BRIC provides facilities, infrastructure, and engineering record keeping support to Fort Devens Department of Public Works (DPW).
-Under this prime contract, we support the DPW by supplying the following services: research, investigate, and organize the electronic and paper drawing records; create CADD drawings of buildings, infrastructure, and facilities from hard copy drawings that maintain the Government record drawing database; perform field verification of site conditions; organize and file drawings and engineering records; and reproduce drawings and records.
-Our on-site personnel operate as energy conservation coordinators by overseeing and coordinating building energy monitor (BEM) services for all buildings that the DPW requests for maintenance and repair.
+We support the DPW by researching, investigating, and organizing drawing records; developing CADD drawings of buildings, infrastructure, and facilities; performing field verification of site conditions; and managing and developing engineering records.
+Our on-site personnel operate as energy conservation coordinators by overseeing and coordinating building energy monitor (BEM) services for all buildings..
 We provide facility management by visiting base facilities, buildings, pavements, grounds, and activities to evaluate the facility condition and verify record information.
-We also escort work crews, contractors, external evaluators, inspectors, and other external visitors on the base.

 - Support Systems Engineering and Logistics